sridhark0555/sridhark0555/README.md

 ## 👨‍💻 About Me
 I’m an **AI/ML Engineer with 4+ years of experience** delivering impactful AI solutions across Healthcare, Pharma, and Financial industries.
-I hold a **Bachelor’s degree in Computer Science** and a **Master’s degree in Data Science (UMBC)**, which gives me a strong foundation in both software engineering and advanced machine learning techniques.
+I hold a **Bachelor’s degree in Computer Science** and a **Master’s degree in Data Science (UMBC)**, giving me a strong foundation in both software engineering and advanced machine learning techniques.

 I specialize in:
 - Building and optimizing **LLM systems**